dimfeld/promulgator/README.md

 * Support HTTPS for webhooks
 * Handle events from Jira for issues created, resolved, etc.
 * Move to three-tier system where incoming actions are completely isolated from outgoing actions.
 * Allow commenting on, resolving, closing, and assigning Jira issues from Slack.
 Need to decide on slash commands (`/jira blah blah`) vs. bot-type commands (`@jira blah blah`).
+I may support both options.
 * Handle webhooks from Git servers to resolve issues based on pushed commits.